 Clustering of RNA-seq profiles by similarity reveals the transcriptomes cluster first by timepoint, then by Groucho dosage (Fig 2-18).
-Groucho loss-of-function samples segregate well from wild-type and overexpression samples, while cluster discrimination between wild-type and overexpression is relatively weak, indicating that loss-of-function embryos exhibit a greater degree of transcriptome deviation from all other samples, while there are enough similarities between overexpression and wild-type embryos that they can cluster together.
+Groucho loss-of-function samples segregate well from wild-type and overexpression samples, while cluster discrimination between wild-type and overexpression is relatively weak, indicating that loss-of-function embryos exhibit a greater degree of transcriptome deviation from all other samples.
 Groucho loss-of-function samples from the second and third timepoints cluster independently from all other samples at those two timepoints, indicative that accumulated differences in gene expression have put these embryos on a highly divergent and non-viable developmental trajectory (Fig. 2-18, red box).

 Principal component analysis (PCA) allows a more detailed dissection of transcriptome profile changes between Groucho dosages, and how those changes evolve over time (Fig. 2-19).
 PCA is a common technique used to visualize high-dimensionality data in two dimensions; linear distance between two points is directly proportional to the dissimilarity between those samples.
 PCA analysis reveals two sources of variance between samples: developmental stage on the x-axis, and Gro dosage on the y-axis, fitting with the major determinants of hierarchical clustering seen in the previous correlation heatmap.
-Comparison of the overexpression lines with the wild-type embryos shows that while these samples exhibit overall high similarity at early timepoints (upper-left cluster), overexpression samples grow increasingly distinct from wild-type over time, as can be seen by the divergence of these points from the wild-type sample (in red).
-Gro loss-of-function samples plot independently at all timepoints, exhibiting a strong divergence from all other samples at all timepoints.
+Comparison of the overexpression lines with the wild-type embryos shows that while these samples exhibit overall high similarity at early timepoints (upper-left cluster), overexpression samples grow increasingly distinct from wild-type over time, as can be seen by the divergence of these points from the wild-type sample (in red), despite the diminished difference of Gro transcript levels at later time points.

 Perturbation of Groucho levels results in the misregulation of a significant proportion of the Drosophila genome over each timespan (Fig 2-20A).
 The Groucho loss-of-function phenotype was more severe than that obtained from overexpression, with over 10% of expressed genes exhibiting significant changes in expression level at each timepoint, with the greatest effect seen in the second, 4 to 6.5 hour stage (Fig. 2-20B).
 Overexpression samples exhibit a smaller yet still significant proportion of differentially expressed genes, with between 2 and 16% of the expressed genome undergoing differential expression, with the strongest effect seen at the final, 6.5 to 9 hour stage.
 Comparison of differentially expressed genes in the three Gro overexpression lines reveals significant correlation between activation or repression of genes regardless of Groucho dosage, with this effect holding across all timepoints (Fig. 2-21).

-As Groucho is known to restrict the expression patterns of many developmental regulators including transcription factors, splicing factors, and signaling molecules (e.g., tailless, huckebein, zen, Sxl, dpp, etc.), it is suspected that many of these potential Groucho targets are secondary targets of Groucho and are not regulated by direct Groucho occupancy of their enhancer regions.
+As Groucho is known to restrict the expression patterns of many developmental regulators including transcription factors, splicing factors, and signaling molecules (e.g., tailless, huckebein, zen, Sxl, dpp, etc.), it is suspected that many of these potential Groucho targets are secondary targets of Groucho and are not regulated by direct Groucho occupancy of their regulatory regions.
 In order to reduce the inclusion of these secondary effects in our determination of Gro targets, we refined the list of potential Groucho targets using two methodologies.